Gravatar: Security concerns and data breaches

-Gravatars are loaded from the Gravatar web server using a URL containing an MD5 hash of the associated email address.
+Gravatars were loaded from the Gravatar web server using a URL containing an MD5 hash of the associated email address.
 This method has, however, been shown to be vulnerable to dictionary attacks and rainbow table approaches.
+Recently, Gravatar has migrated to the SHA256 algorithm that is generally considered to be cryptographically secure.

-In 2009, it was demonstrated that over 10% of the email addresses of a set of forum users could be determined from the Gravatar URLs combined with the forum user names.
+Back in 2009, when Gravitar used MD5 hashes, it was demonstrated that over 10% of the email addresses of a set of forum users could be determined from the Gravatar URLs combined with the forum user names.

 Subsequently, in 2013, security researcher Dominique Bongard presented that he was able to determine 45% of the email addresses used to post comments on a well-known French political forum by using Gravatar URLs and the open-source Hashcat password cracking tool.

 Given that Hashcat uses graphics processing units to achieve high efficiencies at cracking hashes, it has been proposed that as GPU technology and performance continues to improve, Gravatar hashes will only become easier to crack over time as a result.
 This is in addition to the fact that the MD5 hashing algorithm itself is severely compromised and unfit for cryptographic applications; the CMU Software Engineering Institute has recommended against its use in any capacity since the end of 2008.

 In October 2020, a technique for scraping large volumes of data from Gravatar was exposed by Carlo di Dato, a security researcher, after being ignored by Gravatar when he raised his concerns with them.
 167 million names, usernames and MD5 hashes of email addresses used to reference users' avatars were subsequently scraped and distributed within the hacking community.
 114 million of the MD5 hashes were cracked and distributed alongside the source hash, thus disclosing the original email address and accompanying data, with email account holders able to check whether their addresses have been leaked using Have I Been Pwned?.